LinhaoAmourLu/LinhaoAmourLu.github.io/_pages/about.md

 # 🔥 Recent News
+- *2025.04*: &nbsp;🎉 Our paper is accepted by IEEE Transactions on Automzation Science and Engineering.
 - *2025.01*: &nbsp;🎉 Our paper is accepted by IEEE Transactions on Cybernetics.
 - *2024.09*: &nbsp;🎉 Our paper is published on International Journal of Network Dynamics and Intelligence.
 - *2023.06*: &nbsp;🎉 Our paper is published on Neural Networks.